kevinctofel/excellent_stream/src/posts/minimalism-check-february-2024.md

 ---
 title: Minimalism activity check for February
 description: A recap of what I added to and removed from our minimal lifestyle in February.
-Spoiler -- I blew it.
+(Spoiler -> I blew it.)
 date: 2024-03-01
 ---